-The vocal arts area is committed to the highest standard of excellence across multiple disciplines, including performance and music education, and offers performance opportunities to all voice students, regardless of their degree program.
+The vocal arts program is committed to the highest standard of excellence across multiple disciplines, including general music, composition, music education and performance, and offers performance opportunities to all voice students in any degree program.

 Meet Our Vocal Arts Faculty

 Professor of Voice (Tenor) and Chair of the Vocal Arts Area